alijahnas/CKA-practice-exercises/networking.md

 Doc: https://kubernetes.io/docs/tasks/access-application-cluster/create-external-load-balancer/

+Questions:
-The same exercice as in the previous section bu using a Load Balancer type service rather than a NodePort.
+- Do the same exercice as in the previous section but use a Load Balancer service type rather than a NodePort.

-If you are not running your cluster on a cloud providing a load balancer service, you can use [MetalLB](https://metallb.universe.tf/installation/)
+Hint: If you are not running your cluster on a cloud providing a load balancer service, you can use [MetalLB](https://metallb.universe.tf/installation/)

 <details><summary>Solution</summary>
 <p>